-- Do not undersize the diameter of the discharge piping.
-Provide air vent valves where necessary since accumulation of air has an adverse effect on pump operation even when it occurs on the discharge side. - When the discharge piping has a vertical leg, it is best to install check valves to prevent reverse rotation during pump shutdown and also to avoid water hammer.
-Since there is no means for air to escape during startup, air vents on the pump side of the check valves are required. - If the discharge piping has an upward vertical leg followed by a downturn of the pipe to form a siphon, the highest part of the discharge pipe must be well below the shutoff head of the pump.
+Do not undersize the diameter of the discharge piping.
+Provide air vent valves where necessary since accumulation of air has an adverse effect even when it occurs on the discharge side.

+When the discharge piping has a vertical leg, it is best to install check valves to prevent reverse rotation during pump shutdown and also to avoid water hammer.
+Since there is no means for air to escape during operation, air vents below the check valves are required.

+If the discharge piping has a vertical leg followed by a dropping of the pipe to form a siphon, the highest part of the discharge pipe must not exceed the shutoff head of the pump.